 Income Documentation Requirements for a Fannie Mae Home Loan

 As of 2016, Fannie Mae underwrote more than $390 billion worth of mortgages.
 Fannie Mae supported loans are some of the most common conventional loans on the market.
 They have competitive rates, reasonable interest rates, and low-down payment options.
 Below is more information about Fannie Mae home loans, including income documentation requirements.
+In 2018, we have seen an increase in demand for Fannie Mae loans from first time home buyers across the country as many borrowers are reporting rising wages and income in the Trump-economy.

 Fannie Mae is the Federal National Mortgage Association.
 It is a publicly traded company that was created by the US government.
 Fannie Mae is different from the Federal Housing Administration or FHA.
 The latter backs loans against default, but Fannie Mae does not.
 Instead, it buys mortgages from lenders that obey certain Fannie Mae standards and guidelines.
 Fannie Mae may hold these loans or package them in quantity and offer them to investors.
 These packages are called Mortgage Backed Securities.
 The reason Fannie Mae does this is by taking loans off the books of lenders, the lenders can offer more loans to qualified buyers.
 This increased liquidity in the mortgage market and reduces rates.